Matheusutino/CaptchaRecognition/README.md

 ## Understanding the difficulty of this challenger

 For this challenge, two datasets were provided for captchas.
 The first one is referred to as "soft" and consists of simpler captchas, while the second one represents the "hard" dataset, which can contains more robust captchas with lines.
-In both cases, the captchas are composed of alphanumeric characters, including digits (0 to 9) and letters (a to z) abd can have 4 or 5 characters.
+In both cases, the captchas are composed of alphanumeric characters, including digits (0 to 9) and letters (a to z) and can have 4 or 5 characters.
 Also contain some noise in the form of scattered dots throughout the image and has differents colors.

 <p float="middle">
     <img src="images/soft - ck9g3.png" alt="Soft Captcha" width="350"/>